-$$\begin{aligned} -\nabla \cdot (a \, \nabla u) + b_0 \, u &= \lambda \, f \, u \quad & \text{for} \quad (x, y) \in \Omega \\ u &= 0 \quad & \text{for} \quad (x, y) \in \Gamma_1 \\ a \, \frac{\partial \, u}{\partial n} &= g_3 \, u \quad & \text{for} \quad (x, y) \in \Gamma_2 \end{aligned}$$ may be solved by where the coefficient functions can be given as described in Section 4.2.1, as constants, strings or vectors.
+$-\nabla \cdot (a\nabla u) + b_0u$ = $\lambda f u$ for $(x,y)\in \Omega$ u = 0 for $(x,y)\in\Gamma_1$ $a rac{\partial u}{\partial n}$ = $g_3 u$ for $(x,y)\in\Gamma_2$ use where the coefficient functions can be given as described in Section 4.2.1, as constants, strings or vectors.

-[Eval, Evec, errorbound] = BVP2Deig(mesh,a,b0,f,gN2,nVec,tol);
+Octave [Eval, Evec, errorbound] = BVP2Deig(mesh,a,b0,f,gN2,nVec,tol); I

-- The function can be called with one (Eval) or two ([Eval, Evev]) return arguments.
-A possible third return argument ([Eval, Evec, errorbound]) is of limited use, since with FEMoctave2 eigs () is used, instead of an inverse power iteration. - The first return value Eval is a column vector containing the estimated values of the eigenvalues λ_i . - If the second return value Evec is asked for, then a matrix will be returned.
+• The function can be called with one (Eval) or two ([Eval, Evev]) return arguments.
+A possible third return argument ([Eval, Evec, errorbound]) is of limited use, since with newer versions of FEMoctave eigs () is used, instead of an inverse power iteration.

+- The first return value Eval is a column vector containing the estimated values of the eigenvalues λ_i . - If the second return value Evec is asked for, then a matrix will be returned.
 Each column contains the values of a normalized eigenfunction at the nodes. - The third return argument errorbound will return a matrix with two columns, containing information on the error bound of the eigenvalues.
 Observe the the error of the eigenvalue computation is given, not the error of the overall FEM problem.
 The error of the FEM discretization has to be estimated by other tools.
-Some mathematical details are given in Section 6.7. - The first column contains a conservative error estimate.
+Some mathematical details are given in Section 6.9. - The first column contains a conservative error estimate.
 The actual error of the eigenvalue is guaranteed to be smaller. - The second column contains a more aggressive error estimate.
 Under most circumstances the estimate is valid.
 For highly clustered eigenvalues the error is overestimated.
 There are circumstances when the error of the largest eigenvalues is underestimated.
 If the error is extremely small, the estimate might indicate an even smaller error.
 Keep in mind the the error is always larger than machine accuracy permits. - The integer parameter nVec indicated the number of smallest eigenvalues to be be computed. - The parameter tol will lead to the iteration stopping if the relative change from one step to the next is smaller than tol.
 If the parameter is not given, then a default value of 10^{-5} is used.